Teja-pydahsoft/Student-Data-Management-Application/FEATURE_UPDATE_GUIDE.md

 ## 📈 Performance Considerations

 - Bulk operations use database transactions
-- Indexes added for roll_number and submitted_by
+- Indexes added for pin_no and submitted_by
 - CSV parsing is streamed for memory efficiency
 - Error reporting limited to first 20 errors